Scam CrowdStrike domains growing in volume InfoSec community sounds off on CrowdStrike outage, next steps

 Researcher: CrowdStrike blunder could benefit open source

-CrowdStrike’s faulty update, which sparked a massive IT outage, may prompt more enterprises to diversify their IT environments and use open source technology to mitigate damage from similar large-scale events, a university researcher said.
+CrowdStrike's faulty update, which sparked a massive IT outage, might prompt more enterprises to diversify their IT environments and use open source technology to mitigate damage from similar large-scale events, a university researcher said.

 On July 19, CrowdStrike, a cloud cybersecurity company, released a relatively minor update with a bug that crashed millions of Windows computers used by airlines, banks, hospitals, media companies and stock exchanges.
 CrowdStrike responded with a fix within an hour, but the time it took for organizations to roll it out varied from hours to days.